-As of June 30, 2021, the Company had an accumulated deficit of \$632,571 and cash, cash equivalents and short and long-term investments of \$229,432.
-For the six months ended June 30, 2021, the Company incurred a net loss of \$83,795 and used \$69,191 of cash in operating activities.
+As of March 31, 2022, the Company had an accumulated deficit of \$670,978 and cash, cash equivalents and investments of \$248,001.
+For the three months ended March 31, 2022, the Company incurred a net loss of \$56,624.
 The Company expects that its operating losses and negative cash flows will continue for the foreseeable future.
-As of August 3, 2021, the issuance date of the interim consolidated financial statements for the six months ended June 30, 2021, the Company expects that its cash, cash equivalents and short and long-term investments will be sufficient to fund its operating expenses, debt service obligations and capital expenditure requirements for at least the next 12 months from issuance of the financial statements.
+The Company expects that its cash, cash equivalents and investments as of March 31, 2022 will be sufficient to fund its operating expenses, capital expenditure requirements, and debt service obligations for at least the next 12 months from issuance of the financial statements.
 The future viability of the Company beyond that point is dependent on its ability to raise additional capital to finance its operations.

-The Company is eligible to receive contingent milestone payments under its license and collaboration agreement with Société des Produits Nestlé S.A. (together with NHSc Pharma Partners, "Nestlé"), successor in interest to Nestec Ltd., an affiliate of Nestlé Health Science US Holdings, Inc. ("Nestlé Health Science"), both of which are significant stockholders of the Company, if certain development milestones are achieved.
-However, these milestones are uncertain and there is no assurance that the Company will receive any of them.
+The Company is eligible to receive contingent milestone payments under its license and collaboration agreements with Société des Produits Nestlé S.A., successor in interest to Nestec Ltd., and NHSc Pharma Partners (collectively, "Nestlé") if certain development, regulatory approval or sales target milestones are achieved.
+NHSc Pharma Partners is affiliated with Société des Produits Nestlé S.A. and Nestlé Health Science US Holdings, Inc. ("Nestlé Health Science"), both of which are significant stockholders of the Company.
+The milestone payments are uncertain and there is no assurance that the Company will receive any of them.
 Until such time, if ever, as the Company can generate substantial product revenue, the Company will finance its cash needs through a combination of public or private equity offerings, debt financings, governmental funding, collaborations, strategic partnerships, or marketing, distribution or licensing arrangements with third parties.
 The Company may not be able to obtain funding on acceptable terms, or at all.
 If the Company is unable to raise additional funds as and when needed, it would have a negative impact on the Company's financial condition, which may require the Company to delay, reduce or eliminate certain research and development activities and reduce or eliminate discretionary operating expenses, which could constrain the Company's ability to pursue its business strategies.